 The reality is that invoicing your customer is only half the equation; you still need to get paid.
 I don’t consider a file closed until funds have cleared the bank.
 Controlling your accounts receivable is essential to maintaining a healthy cash flow—and for your company’s long-term survival.

-Six important ways to keep your A/R under control and improve your cash flow
+Here are six important ways to keep your A/R under control and improve your cash flow:

 1. Establish Clear and Firm Billing Policies

 One frequent cause of out-of-control receivables is when billing policies are not clearly communicated to customers.
 Whether payment is due “upon receipt” or “net 30,” you can’t reasonably expect customers to comply unless they are aware of your terms.
 It’s also important to clearly state any applicable fees if the account is not paid in full within the timeline (and to be enforceable, late fees generally must be part of your initial agreement).
 Consider requiring a deposit from new clients before delivering your product or services.

 I strongly advise getting in the habit of reviewing your accounts receivable on a regular basis.
 Developing this habit early on can reduce your outstanding A/R balances and bring to light any problem accounts.

 In addition to regularly reviewing your ageing receivables, you should also have a policy defining next steps, such as when to send follow up email reminders or make a polite “reminder” phone call.
 Keeping on top of all overdue accounts receivable is central to sustaining positive cash flow.